galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 {: .details}

-The choice of **RNA STAR** as mapper is also determined by the sequencing technology; it has been demonstrated adequate for short-read sequencing data, but when using long-read data, such as PacBio or ONT reads, it is recommended to use **GMAP** as alignment tool ({% cite Krianovi2017 %}).
+The choice of **RNA STAR** as mapper is also determined by the sequencing technology; it has been demonstrated adequate for short-read sequencing data, but when using long-read data, such as PacBio or ONT reads, it is recommended to use **Minimap2** as alignment tool.

 > <comment-title>Inference of intron size (optional)</comment-title>
 >